kunle1856/Data-Analytics-Portfolio/SQL/Medical Cost Analysis/Medical_Cost_Analysis_SQL_Syntax.md

 /*Comparing charges for smokers to non-smokers*/ SELECT
   ROUND(32050.23/8434.27);
---smoking accounts for an average cost that is about four times greater than a non-smoker
+-- The average expense of a smoker is approximately four times more than that of a non-smoker.
 ~~~

 **Result**